• SSL Certificate: The Cornerstone of Your Website Security and Google Ranking

 • 1995: SSL 2.0 was released but quickly deprecated due to design flaws.

-• 1996: SSL 3.0 was introduced, becoming the most successful and widely used version in SSL history, laying the foundation for modern secure communication.
+• 1996: SSL 3.0 was introduced, becoming the most successful and widely used version, laying the foundation for modern secure communication.

 2. Transition and Standardization of TLS Protocol (1999-2017):

-• 1999: **IETF** released TLS 1.0 based on SSL 3.0, officially replacing SSL as the new industry standard.
+• 1999: **IETF** released TLS 1.0 based on SSL 3.0, formally replacing SSL as the new industry standard.

 • 2006: TLS 1.1 was released, fixing some security vulnerabilities in version 1.0.